tkerby/flipperzero-firmware-wPlugins/applications/external/seos/.catalog/README.md

 ## Keys

 **The app uses all zero keys by default**.
+It uses an ADF OID of 030107090000000000 ("0.3.1.7.9.0.0.0.0.0").
-If you'd like to use your own keys, use the format of the 'keys-example.txt' to specify them, and place into 'SD Card/apps_data/seos/keys.txt'
+If you'd like to use your own keys/ADF OID, use the format of the 'keys-example.txt' to specify them, and place into 'SD Card/apps_data/seos/keys.txt'

 ## Note